 No matter what the outcome is, the School of Kinesiology and Health Studies along with the Faculty of Arts and Science commits the following:

-Dean, Faculty of Arts and Science
+5. One-on-One consultations with the Dean of Arts and Science

-To provide rationale and comment on the future of the program please email the Dean of the Faculty Arts and Science email@example.com.
+6. Dean, Faculty of Arts and Science to provide rationale and comment on the future of the program please email the Dean of the Faculty Arts and Science email@example.com.

 Suite F300 Mackintosh-Corry Hall